 A Season to Discover Compatibility in Sex

-Sex is tragically treated loosely in today’s generation.
+Sex is tragically treated loosely in today’s generation, especially young adults.
 But the Bible holds sex in marriage with much value and beauty.
 Hebrews 13:4 specifically says that marriage is to be honored and that the marriage bed must be kept pure.

 Sex is God’s beautiful gift to be fully enjoyed only within the bonds of marriage.
 It is not for the unmarried and dating is therefore not a season to find out if someone can meet or satisfy your sexual needs.
 God is a God of precision and perfection.
 Whoever He has created to become your spouse is the best and the only person who can fully satisfy all of your needs, sex included.